Arakula/blusb_gui/README.md

   `..\..\wxWidgets-3.1.0`
 relative to the program directory for the Visual Studio 2008 build.
-To change that to your environment's layout, simply do a global search-and-replace in blusb_gui.dsp for the above.
+To change that to your environment's layout, simply do a global search-and-replace in blusb_gui.vcproj for the above.

 The wxWidgets library can be found [here](https://wxwidgets.org/).